 IOC: Immediate-or-cancelled.
 (All order types.)
 Requires all or part of the order to be executed immediately.
 Partial fills are supported, with any unfilled portion being canceled.

 FOK: Fill-or-kill.
 (All order types.)
 Requires that all the order be executed immediately.
 If this is not possible, the order is canceled.

-Hope this answered your questions, if not, please don't hesitate to contact us.
+We hope this answered your questions about this topic, if not, please don't hesitate to contact us.